playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsLogger.md

 ## Using a Custom Logging Framework

 Play uses Logback by default, but it is possible to configure Play to use another logging framework as long as there is an SLF4J adapter for it.
-To do this, the `PlayLogback` SBT plugin must be disabled using `disablePlugins`:
+To do this, the `PlayLogback` sbt plugin must be disabled using `disablePlugins`:

 ```scala
 lazy val root = (project in file("."))